scalatra/scalatra-website/getting-started/understanding-scalatra.md

-The basic structure should be reasonably familiar to anybody who's seen a Play, Rails, Sinatra, or Padrino application.
+The basic structure should be reasonably familiar to anybody who's seen a Rails, Sinatra, or Padrino application.
 Your views go in the views folder, layouts (which wrap views) go in the layouts folder.